Close Banner

 This special event occurs after regular park hours and requires a separate party ticket to enjoy all its exclusive offerings.
 Enjoy five hours of party time to meet rare characters, trick or treat and catch spell-bounding entertainment.
 Since we've been hopping to this event for many years, we have plenty of advice to help you get the most out of this special event.

-Mickey's Not-So-Scary Halloween Party Tickets and Dates
+Dates for Mickey's Not-So-Scary Halloween Party

-Mickey's Not So Scary Halloween Party Dates
+Mickey's Not-So-Scary Halloween Party Dates

-• September — 1, 4, 8, 10, 12, 15, 17, 19, 22, 24, 26, 28, 29
+• Aug.
+15, 17, 19, 22, 24, 26, 29

-• October — 1, 3, 5, 6, 9, 10, 12, 13, 15, 17, 19, 20, 22, 24, 26, 27, 29, 31
+• Oct.
+2, 3, 5, 7, 9, 10, 13, 14, 16, 17, 19, 23, 24, 26, 28, 30, 31

-Discount Mickey's Not-So-Scary Halloween Party tickets are on sale now!
+Mickey's Not-So-Scary Halloween Party Tickets

 Best Dates to Attend Mickey's Not-So-Scary Halloween Party

-The biggest question we get for this event, as well as for Mickey's Very Merry Christmas Party, is which are the best days to attend.
+The biggest question we get for this event (as well as for Mickey's Very Merry Christmas Party) is which are the best days to attend.
 Many parties sell out quickly so we recommend purchasing tickets as soon as you know you want to attend.
+Disney does not usually release any additional tickets.

 Oct.
-31 is historically one of the most popular dates to attend the Disney Halloween parties, along with Fridays in October, when more locals attend.
+31 is historically one of the most popular dates to attend the Disney Halloween parties, along with Fridays and Saturdays in October, when more locals attend.
+Halloween night is already sold out for 2025.
 Tuesdays and Thursdays, especially those in August and early September, are typically less popular.
-2022 was a little unique because we saw more and more early dates sell out, likely due to the extra excitement from the party returning after three years.
 We always recommend booking as soon as possible so your date doesn't sell out!
 Check out our Halloween trip planning guide for more tips.

 Mickey's Not-So-Scary Halloween Party - Entrance Sign

 Party guests are allowed to enter the park starting at 4 p.m., which we recommend taking advantage of.
 If arriving between 4 p.m. and 7 p.m., all you need is your party ticket — a separate day ticket or park reservation is not required.
 A popular question that comes up is how Disney handles the transition between park close and the start of the party.
-The park closes for regular guests at 6 p.m., which allows cast members more time to filter out regular day guests who are not staying for the party.
+The park closes for regular guests at 6 p.m., which allows cast members more time to filter out regular-day guests who are not staying for the party.

-Once you arrive at the entrance, cast members direct you toward specific touchpoints for entry (often on the right-hand side, but be sure to double-check with signage or cast members).
-Party wristbands are then given to party guests after going through the touchpoints.
 If you've entered before 4 p.m. with regular park admission, you don't have to go all the way to the entrance!
-Wristbands are also distributed to those who present a valid party ticket at Tortuga Tavern in Adventureland and across from Monsters, Inc. Laugh Floor in Tomorrowland.
+Wristbands are also distributed to those who present a valid party ticket near Tortuga Tavern in Adventureland, Mickey's PhilharMagic in Fantasyland and across from Monsters, Inc. Laugh Floor in Tomorrowland.
 Beginning at 6 p.m., cast members are stationed at critical points throughout the park to direct the wristband-less toward the exit.

 Mickey's Not-So-Scary Halloween Party - Cast Member with Sign

-Mickey's Not-So-Scary Halloween Party - Park Plan
+Your Complete Guide to Mickey's Not-So-Scary Halloween Party 2025

 Mickey's Not-So-Scary Halloween Party Map

 Interested in how exactly things work at Mickey's Not-So-Scary Halloween Party?
 Guests can pick up a specialty map highlighting some of the activities and entertainment, trick-or-treat locations, allergy-friendly options and more in store at the party.
+You can also find party information in the My Disney Experience app.

 Mickey's Not-So-Scary Halloween Party Special Entertainment